7 Skills That Look Amazing On A Resume

 Do I Even Need A Skills Section On My Resume?

 This is a question that people love to debate.
-Some people believe that your skills should be evident through your descriptions of past employment.
-Others think that pointing out specific skills you have makes it more likely that recruiters pull your resume out of the stack.
+Some people believe your skills should be evident through your descriptions of past employment.
+Others think that pointing out specific skills you have makes it more likely for recruiters to pull your resume out of the stack.
 They won’t have to sift through as much information, which is always a plus!

-When you are applying for jobs, it’s up to you if you want to include a section of important resume skills on your document.
+When applying for jobs, it’s up to you to include a section of essential resume skills in your document.
 Here are a few ways to help you decide:

-- If you are fresh out of college (or haven’t graduated yet), including a skills section can be helpful.
-You don’t have a lot of relevant work experience to lean on, but you have probably gained useful workplace skills through group projects and part-time jobs you’ve held.
+• If you are fresh out of college (or haven’t graduated yet), including a skills section can be helpful.
+You don’t have much relevant work experience to lean on, but you have probably gained functional workplace skills through group projects and the part-time jobs you’ve held.

-- Individuals who have lots of work experience in their field probably shouldn’t include a skills section on their resumes.
-Instead, be super detailed about what your jobs have entailed, making sure to include your skills in there.
+• Individuals with lots of work experience in their field probably shouldn’t include a skills section on their resumes.
+Instead, be super detailed about what your jobs have entailed, including your skills in there.
 If you are looking to move on to a similar position to the one you already have, potential employers already know the types of skills you should have.

-Showcasing a variety of hard and soft skills on your resume makes it easy for recruiters to pick up on your strengths.
-Whether you are applying for your first job ever or looking for a new position, the seven skills that look amazing on a resume listed above are sure to make potential employers swoon!
-If you have them, highlight them, and if not, there’s never a better time to learn new skills than the present!
+Showcasing various hard and soft skills on your resume makes it easy for recruiters to pick up on your strengths.
+Whether you are applying for your first job or looking for a new position, the seven skills that look amazing on a resume listed above will make potential employers swoon!
+If you have them, highlight them; if not, there’s never a better time to learn new skills than the present!

 Resources